jjaamm123/Basic-Django-blog-app/README.md

 # Blogged - Django Blog Application

-This is a simple blog application I built with React-Django.
+This is a simple blog application I built with Django.
 It features post listing, detailed post views with slug-based URLs, and a commenting system powered by Django forms.

 ## Features